 Enjoying real food and real meals

-Margot once depended on chemicals delivered drop by drop through a pump she was tethered to for hours each day.
-Now she eats far healthier than most Americans.
-Had we left this to the professionals, it might never have happened.
+Margot was fed on chemicals delivered drop by drop through a pump she was tethered to for hours each day.
+Now she eats healthier than most Americans.
+If it were up to the professionals, it might never have happened.
+Recipes included!

 Siege or surrender?